tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 Key Update, the TLS or DTLS implementation would have to provide an asynchronous notification to the application indicating that:

-* A new epoch has become active, and the implementation can include the corresponding epoch identifier.
+* A new epoch has become active, and the (D)TLS implementation can include the corresponding epoch identifier.
 Applications receiving an epoch identifier can use it to request keying material for that specific epoch through an epoch-aware exporter interface.